PrajktaP/practice_app/README.md

-# Rails 6 devise example
+# Rails 6 example app
 It is an example app and a basic template for devise auth in rails 6 with omni github auth.

 ## Build with